Should you be concerned about your cracking joints?

 How to avoid creaky joints

 The best way to avoid creaky joints is to get up and move!
 Motion is like lotion for your joints.
 The more you move, the more your joints will lubricate themselves.
 Exercises that utilize the core muscles, and are low weight bearing are crucial for joint health.
-If you have questions about joint health or are experiencing pain or swelling with constant cracking, consider seeing an arthritis doctor Shawnee, KS offers who can help assess your needs.
+If you have questions about joint health or are experiencing pain or swelling with constant cracking, consider seeing an arthritis doctor offers who can help assess your needs.